 Raspberries are among the easiest fruit-bearing plants to grow in Central Texas.
-With the right conditions and following the right advice, you will be rewarded with a bountiful of red berries to enjoy.
+With the right conditions and following the right advice, you will be rewarded with bountiful red berries to enjoy.

-Raspberry bushes are available in local nurseries twice a year, and they come in two different forms.
-Potted canes are sold in the fall through early winter.
+Raspberry bushes are available in local nurseries twice a year and come in two different forms.
+Potted canes are available for sale in the fall through early winter.
 Bareroot bushes are usually available for springtime planting.
-Plant either one in the corresponding time it is available.
+Plant either one at the corresponding time it is available.

 Can I grow Raspberries from seed?

-To grow raspberries from seeds, you will have to have a lot of patience.
-Raspberry seeds need a whole season of cold temperature to be able to germinate.
+Growing raspberries from seed requires a lot of patience since they need an entire season of cold temperature to germinate.
 Sow them in seed-starting cells and place them outdoors or in an unheated garage for the whole winter.
-They will germinate once the temperature starts reaching above 55F (12C).
+They will break dormancy once the temperature reaches 55F (12C).
 Treat the seedling like you would any other seedling by keeping them in a well-lit area and well-watered.

-With that said, keep in mind that raspberry plant grown from seed will take up to 18 months before producing.
+Remember that the raspberry plant grown from seed will take about 18 months before producing.

-Choosing the right Raspberry variety for your area
+Choosing the suitable Raspberry variety for your area

-Early spring planting: If you got a bare root raspberry plant, you should plant in late winter early spring.
-Follow these steps:
+If you got a bare root raspberry plant, you should plant it in late winter or early spring.

 - Remove the root ball from the bag and shake off the excess soil.

-- Place it in a water-filled bucket to rehydrate the roots for a few hours.
+- Place in a water-filled bucket to rehydrate the roots for a few hours.

-- Dig the planting hole slightly bigger than the root ball.
+- Dig the planting hole slightly larger than the root ball.

-- Place the plant in a way the roots would flare-up.
+- Place the plant in a way the roots would flare.

-- Avoid coiling any long roots, cut them shorter instead.
+- Avoid coiling any long roots.
+Instead, trim them shorter.

-- Backfill the hole with native soil, pressing gently as you add it to remove any air pockets.
+- Backfill the hole with native soil, gently pressing it down to remove air pockets.

 - Firm the soil around the cane to stabilize it, then cut it back to one to two feet above the ground.